Glossary of Formal Languages and Compilation

 Legato

-A connected playing style, where notes follow each other without interruption.
+Connected playing style, where notes flow into each other without interruption.
 Indicated by a slur.

 → See I5